code-with-amitk/Code-examples/System-Design/Concepts/Devops/README.md

   - *5c.
 Dark Launch/Beta Release?* Deploying 1st versions of functionality into production before releasing the functionality to all users.
   - *5d.
 Blue Green Deployment?* Deploy the version of the application side by side with the old version.
 Now 2 proudction enviornments are available.
 Router switch can used to switch between deployments.
 At any one time, one of them (e.g., the green environment) is live.
 This is combined with A/B TESTING.
     - *A/B Testing?* 2 versions of software are compared.
 To determine which version is better, experimentation with both versions are done simultaneously
+- **6. Dev & Ops teams should be colocated**
+  - Maybe next to each other's desk.
+  - Each should participate in other's Stand up meetings.
+  - New ideas experiments, approaches should be encouraged.